jkunimune/nibasa/description.md

 - “q” and “gq” for the voiceless and voiced postalveolar clicks (k͡! and ɡ͡!)
 - “x” and “gx” for the voiceless and voiced lateral clicks (k͡ǁ and ɡ͡ǁ)
 - “pc” and “bc” for the voiceless and voiced labial clicks (k͡ʘ and g͡ʘ)
-- “’” for the glottal stop (ʔ), for ejective stops (kʼ), and to separate digraphs (e.g. n.ɡ, t.h)
+- “’” for the glottal stop (ʔ), for ejective stops (kʼ), and to separate digraphs (e.g. _n’g_ or _t’h_)
+- “eu” for the diphthong eu̯
 - “á”, “é”, “í”, “ó”, and “ú” for irregular stress

 ## phonotactics

-in general, there are two firm rules that are never violated for any PIL word:
+in general, there are three firm rules that are never violated for any PIL word:
 - the nucleus of every syllable is a vowel, or a diphthong composed of an open or mid vowel followed by a close vowel.
 - the semivowels “y” and “v” are always followed by a vowel.
 - adjacent identical consonants are forbidden.

 there are also several stricter rules that apply to common PIL roots (as opposed to proper names or culturally specific terms).
-- the onset of every syllable is either a single consonant or an obstruent followed by a liquid.
+- the onset of every syllable is either a single consonant or one of "pr", "tr", "kr", "pl", "kl", or "ny".
 - the coda of a syllable is a single consonant.
 - adjacent obstruents always agree in voicing.
+- a word never ends with a voiced obstruent.
 - nasal consonants always agree with the following consonant when the following consonant is an occlusive.
-- stops always differ in place of articulation from the following consonant unless the following consonant is “r”.
 - the letters "s”, "z”, and "c” never occur next to each other.
 - semivowels never appear adjacent to their corresponding vowel.
-- a word never ends with a voiced obstruent.
-- the vowel sequence “eu” is never used.
+- rising vowel sequences are always broken up by semivowels except for the five digraphs.
-- roots typically contain no more than three syllables.
+- roots rarely contain more than three syllables.

 while there is no minimum length for common roots, one- and two-letter roots are typically reserved for grammatical particles and common suffixes.

 ## stress

-A PIL word should be pronounced with one syllable for each vowel or closed diphthong “ai”, “au”, “oi”, “ei”, or “ou”.
+A PIL word should be pronounced with one syllable for each vowel or diphthong.
-Stress falls before the last consonant or closed diphthong.
+Stress falls on the last syllable if it is closed, and on the penultimate syllable otherwise.

 /gé.o/
-/pu.táu̯/
+/ha.lóu̯/
 /kris.tál/
-/dú.ni.a/
+/du.ní.a/
 /gu.rú.be/
 /res.to.rán/